pboutinaud/SHiVAi/README.md

 2. Download the Apptainer image (.sif file) from https://cloud.efixia.com/sharing/TAHaV6ZgZ.
     Let's assume you saved it in `/myHome/myProject/shiva.sif`

-From the shivautils repository (where you are reading this), go to the 'singularity' folder and download:
+3. From the shivautils repository (where you are reading this), navigate to the [apptainer folder](apptainer/) and download [run_shiva.py](apptainer/run_shiva.py) and [config_example.yml](apptainer/config_example.yml)

-3. `run_shiva.py`

-and

-4. `config_example.yml`

-    You now need to prepare this configuration file, it will hold diverse parameters as well as the path to the AI model and to the apptainer image.
+4. You now need to prepare this `config_example.yml`, it will hold diverse parameters as well as the path to the AI model and to the apptainer image.
 There, you should change the placeholder paths for `model_path` and `apptainer_image` with your own paths (e.g. `/myHome/myProject/Shiva_AI_models` and `/myHome/myProject/shiva.sif`).
-You may also have to set the model descriptors (like `PVS_descriptor` or `WMH_descriptor` with the path to the `model_info.json` file)
+You may also have to set the model descriptors (like `PVS_descriptor` or `WMH_descriptor` with the path to the `model_info.json` file mentioned above and in [Create missing json file](#create-missing-json-file))

-    Normally you shouldn't have to modify the `parameters` part, except if you need to change some specific settings like the  size filter (*min_\*_size*) for the different biomarkers.
+    Other than the "descriptor" paths, you shouldn't have to modify any other setting in the `parameters` part.

-    For the rest of this readme, let's assume that you now have the config file prepared in `/myHome/myProject/myConfig.yml`.
+    For the rest of this readme, let's assume that you now have the config file prepared and saved as `/myHome/myProject/myConfig.yml`.

 5. Finally, set-up a minimal Python virtual environment with the `pyyaml` package installed.